 Number portability rules

-The obligations and rules for number portability—including rules for the allocation, transfer, surrender, portability and use of different types of numbers, including geographic numbers, freephone numbers (1800), local rate numbers (13, 1300), premium rate numbers (19) and mobile phone numbers—are set out in Chapter 10 of the Numbering Plan.
+The obligations and rules for number portability for geographic numbers, freephone numbers (1800), local rate numbers (13, 1300) and mobile phone numbers are set out in Chapter 10 of the Numbering Plan.

 If you want to port your number to a new phone company: